Alexdalegend/MAMOC/content/post/PINNS_ARTICLE/index.md

 geomtime = dde.geometry.GeometryXTime(space_domain, time_domain)
 ```
 ### Neural Network Setup
+The code in this section sets up the neural network for solving the Navier-Stokes equations.
+The neural architecture has 6 hidden layers, each with 50 neurons.
+As before, the activation function for all layers is $tanh$ and the weights of the neural network are initialized using the Glorot uniform initializer.

+The code also creates a dataset of training data.
+The dataset is created by sampling the Navier-Stokes equations on a fine grid.
+The dataset includes 700 domain points, 200 boundary points, 100 initial points for $\mathcal{T}_f$ and 7000 for $\mathcal{T}_b$, and 3000 test points.
 ```python
 [ob_x, ob_y, ob_t, ob_u, ob_v] = create_dataset('data_full.csv',5000)
 ob_xyt = np.hstack((ob_x, ob_y, ob_t))